monstercat/arp/README.md

 ```

 ### Var Parameters
-Alternatively, you can provide variables with one or more `-var` input parameters using `KEY=VALUE` syntax:
+Alternatively, you can provide variables with one or more `-var` input parameters following the `KEY=VALUE` syntax:

 ```bash
 ./arp -test-root=. -var='MY_API_TOKEN=adfadfadfadfa' -var='SOMETHING_ELSE=not the token'